azat-io/eslint-plugin-perfectionist/docs/rules/sort-jsx-props.md

 <sub>(default: `[]`)</sub>

 You can set a list of property names that will always go at the beginning of the JSX element.
-For example: `['id', 'name']`

 ### callback